Japan–Korea Treaty of 1905: Modern contentions

 A critical illustration of the treaty from the 29 August 1913 issue of the Sinhan Minbo.

 While the Treaty of 1905 has been confirmed to be "already null and void" by the 1965 Treaty on Basic Relations between Japan and the Republic of Korea, the legality of the treaty at the time of its signing remains controversial.
 The overarching argument within Korean academics is that the treaty was never valid in the first place, as it was independently negotiated under a threat of force by the Korean ministers without the approval of Gojong, the plenipotent head of state.
-Conversely, multiple Japanese studies have concluded that the treaty was sanctioned under his consent, emphasizing Gojong's active partaking throughout the ratification process.
+Conversely, multiple Japanese studies have concluded that the treaty was sanctioned under his consent, citing Gojong's active partaking throughout the ratification process.
 The veracity of several documents provided by these studies as evidence have been questioned by Korean academics.

 In 18 February 2005, Kim Sam-ung (김삼웅), director of the Independence Hall of Korea, declared the Treaty of 1905 "void ab inito".
 In a joint statement on June 23, 2005, officials of South Korea and North Korea reiterated their stance that the Eulsa treaty is null and void on a claim of coercion by the Japanese.

 In Korea, the five ministers who approved of the Treaty (Yi Wanyong, Yi Geun-taek, Yi Ji-yong, Park Chesun, and Gwon Jung-hyeon) are widely referred to as the Five Eulsa Traitors.